ClarifiedSecurity/catapult/docs/02-how-to-use.md

 ### ctp-update-os

-Runs only the clarified.core.updates role on the given targets.
+Runs only the `nova.core.updates` role on the given targets.
 Useful for only updating the OS packages.

 _Example usage:_